10 Tips to Get Rid of Excessive Mucus

-Although this cause-effect relationship is not as well known, refined starches can also cause mucus to accumulate in our body, causing excess moisture.
+Although this cause-effect relationship isn’t as well known, refined starches can also cause mucus to accumulate in our body, causing excess moisture.

 3. Drink more water

-To get rid of excessive mucus and prevent it from accumulating, we recommend drinking two liters of water a day on an empty stomach and outside of meals.
+To get rid of excessive mucus naturally and prevent it from accumulating, we recommend drinking two liters of water a day on an empty stomach and outside of meals.
 In fact, water plays an important role in the elimination of mucus, since it makes it more liquid and, therefore, easier to expel.